iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> Worst app ever.
+Forgot my user name and password now I can't retrieve it because I don't remember my user name it should be under your email or the app should keep you logged in if you check that box and I did thanks for making this app not user friendly<br> :date: __2021-05-29 21:44:54__

+> I have had only about 1/8 success getting the app to work...<br> :date: __2021-05-29 03:59:15__

+> This ping sso must have been implemented by a 5-year-old!
+Constant problems sucks that I have to use this app...<br> :date: __2021-05-28 18:28:54__

+> Useless piece of poop.<br> :date: __2021-05-26 16:34:49__

+> It won't let me access it or send me the verification text code...
+Frustrating<br> :date: __2021-05-25 22:01:14__

+> Now it has a big BUG.. it does not log you back in after the update..<br> :date: __2021-05-24 18:45:00__

 > Licenses won't load, call service is awful<br> :date: __2021-05-21 20:58:58__

 > Can't login<br> :date: __2021-05-20 15:43:49__